rosettatype/hyperglot/README.md

 ### Orthographies

 A language can refer to one or more orthographies.
 An orthography specifies the script and characters from this script used to represent the language.
-There can be multiple orthographies for the same language using the same script.
-Each orthographic entry can have these attributes which default to empty string or list unless stated otherwise:
+There can be multiple orthographies for the same language using the same or different scripts.
+Each orthographic entry can have these attributes which default to an empty string or list unless stated otherwise:

 - `base` (required or use `inherit`): a string of space-separated characters or combinations of characters and combining marks that are required to represent the language in common texts.
 This typically maps to a standard alphabet or syllabary for the language or am approximation of thereof.
 In case the script used is bicameral, only lowercase versions of characters are provided with a few exceptions, e.g. the Turkish `İ`.
 - `auxiliary` (optional): a string of space-separated characters or combinations of characters and combining marks that are not part of the standard alphabet, but appear in very common loan words or in reference literature.
 Deprecated characters can be included here too, e.g. `ş ţ` for Romanian.